Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The two main categories of inventory management are purchasing, sales and consumption.
 Purchasing is the process of acquiring a part or product for use in the manufacturing process.
 Sales are the processes that occur when a product is sold to a customer.
 Consumption is the process of using a part or product in the manufacturing process.

 Asset management tracks non-production assets such as equipment and real estate.
-An asset may be used more than once during its lifetime, but it will eventually be retired from use.
-Asset management analyzes how long each asset will last, what condition it should be maintained in and how much it will cost to use.
+An asset may undergo multiple uses during its lifetime before retirement.
+Asset management involves analyzing the expected lifespan of each asset, the condition it should be kept in, and the cost of its use.

 The inventory management process has traditionally been a manual one.
 It involves tracking your inventory, ordering new stock when you run out, and counting it all again at the end of each day.
 This method is inefficient, time consuming, and prone to errors.